-Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage Preferred cost-sharing pharmacy: For generic drugs in Tier 1 you pay a \$3 copayment or 25% of the cost, whichever is lower.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
+(Details are in Section 5 of this chapter.)
+Preferred cost-sharing pharmacy: For generic drugs in Tier 1 you pay a \$3 copayment or 25% of the cost, whichever is lower.
 For generic drugs in Tier 2, you pay a \$12 copayment or 25% of the costs, whichever is lower.
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021). until your year-to-date " total drug costs " (your payments plus any Part D plan's payments) total \$4,130.
-(Details are in Section 5 of this chapter.)
 Standard cost-sharing pharmacy: For generic drugs in Tier 1 you pay a \$10 copayment or 25% of the cost, whichever is lower.
 For generic drugs in Tier 2, you pay a \$18 copayment or 25% of the costs, whichever is lower.
-(Details are in Section 7 of this chapter.)
-For all other generic drugs you pay 25% of the price .
-For brand drugs you pay 25% of the price (plus a portion of the dispensing fee).
-You stay in this stage until your year-to-date " out-of- pocket costs " (your payments) reach a total of \$6,550.
+For generic drugs in Tier 2, you pay a \$18 copayment or 25% of the costs, whichever is lower.
+For all other generic drugs you pay 25% of the price.
+For brand name drugs you pay 25% of the price (plus a portion of the dispensing fee).
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
+(Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in

-Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")